The EMBA Admissions Team’s Top Tips for Applicants

 —Wendy Tsung, Assistant Dean

-Another area around which prospective students express some trepidation or anxiety is standardized testing.
+Another important area to consider is standardized testing.
 We are among a group of schools that requires the submission of a score as part of our holistic application review process, and we value this opportunity to consider your readiness for an EMBA program.
-While we accept any one of three exams, I recommend the Executive Assessment; this exam is relatively short (90 minutes), and requires less prep time—key for a busy working professional.
-Check out our recent webinar on the EA for more information and tips from our team (we also accept the GMAT and the GRE), and be sure to sign up for a test date well in advance of your EMBA application deadlines; when those deadlines loom, you’ll be glad to have it in your rearview mirror!
+We accept any one of three exams: the Executive Assessment (EA), GMAT, or GRE.
+I recommend the EA; this exam is relatively short (90 minutes) and requires less prep time—key for a busy working professional.
+Check out our recent webinar on the EA for more information and tips, and be sure to sign up for a test date well in advance of your EMBA application deadlines.
+When those deadlines loom, you’ll be glad to have it in your rearview mirror!